stub42/layer-apt/README.md

 ### Extras

-These methods are called automatically by the reactive framework as reactive state demands.
+These methods are called automatically by the reactive framework as reactive flag demands.
 However, you can also invoke them directly if you want the operation done right now.

 * `update()`

   Update the apt cache.
-Removes the `apt.needs_update` state.
+Removes the `apt.needs_update` flag.

 * `install_queued()`

   Installs deb packages queued for installation.
-On success, removes the `apt.queued_installs` state, sets the `apt.installed.{packagename}` state for each installed package, and returns True.
+On success, removes the `apt.queued_installs` flag, sets the `apt.installed.{packagename}` flag for each installed package, and returns True.
 On failure, sets the unit workload status to blocked and returns False.
   The package installs remain queued.